• Home

 • Reporting and recognition

-When the 8D process has been completed and recorded, the result is a report showing the 'how' and 'why' a solution was arrived at.
-Some organizations will demand detailed Corrective Action reports from their suppliers if an issue is found with a supplied product or service, for example.
+When an 8D is completed and recorded, the result is a report showing how and why a solution was reached.
+Some organizations require detailed Corrective Action reports from suppliers when an issue is found.

 Discipline 0 (D0): Summary